hzamani/active_record-acts_as/README.md

 `acts_as` support all `has_one` options, where defaults are there:
 `as: :actable, dependent: :destroy, validate: false, autosave: true`

-Make sure you know what you are doing when overwriting `validate` or `autodave` options.
+Make sure you know what you are doing when overwriting `validate` or `autosave` options.

 You can pass scope to `acts_as` as in `has_one`: